 Tips for Saving Money on Transit Fares

-Using a Travelcard or Oyster card is one of the most effective ways to reduce transit costs in London.
+Using Contactless or an Oyster card is the most effective way to reduce costs.
+Cash fares are obsolete and expensive.

 To maximize savings: